LordMathis/hugo-theme-nightfall/README.md

     url = "/posts"
 ```

+To use icons for social links, you also need to add the link to icon font to custom-head.html

 ## Custom Head

-To use custom icons, css, js or other resources create `layouts/partials/head-custom.html` and add your links there.
+To use custom icons, css, js or other resources create `layouts/partials/custom-head.html` and add your links there.